Kijong-dong: Flagpole

 In the 1980s, the South Korean government built a 100 m tall flagpole with a 130 kg flag of South Korea in Daeseong-dong.

 The North Korean government responded by building an even taller one, the Panmunjom flagpole, at 160 m with a 270 kg flag of North Korea in Kijŏng-dong, 1.2 km across the demarcation line from South Korea, in what some have called the "flagpole war".
 For over a decade, the flagpole was the tallest in the world.
 In 2010, the flagpole became the second-tallest flagpole in the world at the time, after the National Flag Square in Baku, Azerbaijan, at 162 m.
-It is now the ninth-tallest flagpole in the world, and the tallest supported one.
+It is now the seventh-tallest flagpole in the world, and the tallest supported one.

 Propaganda loudspeakers

 Massive loudspeakers mounted on several of the buildings deliver DPRK propaganda broadcasts directed towards the South.
 Originally, the content extolled the North's virtues in great detail and urged disgruntled soldiers and farmers simply to walk across the border to be received as brothers.
 As its value in inducing defections diminished over time, particularly as South Korea caught up with the North economically in the 1960s and 1970s, the content was switched to condemnatory anti-Western speeches, agitprop operas, and patriotic marching music for up to 20 hours a day.
 For a period from 2004 to 2016, both North and South agreed to end their loudspeaker broadcasts at each other.
 The broadcasts resumed after escalating tensions as a result of the January 2016 nuclear test.
 On 23 April 2018, both North and South Korea officially cancelled their border propaganda broadcasts.